Variants of the Virus that Causes COVID-19

 Genetic variations of viruses such as the one that causes COVID-19 are not uncommon and many other variants of the SARS-CoV-2 virus have been previously observed around the world this year.
 Both new variants include mutations (i.e., changes to the genetic material in the virus) on the “spike” protein, which may result in the virus becoming more infectious and spreading more easily between people.
 These variants have been termed variants of concern (VOCs) and have been associated with evidence of increased transmissibility, severity, and/or possible immune evasion with potential implications for reinfection and vaccine effectiveness.

 Multiple variants of the virus that causes COVID-19 are circulating globally.
 To date, three SARS-CoV-2 variants of public health importance have been identified:

-- In Brazil, a variant called P.1 (previously P.1.1.28) emerged that was first identified in travelers from Brazil, who were tested during routine screening at an airport in Japan, in early January.
+- In Brazil, a variant called Gamma (P.1, previously P.1.1.28) emerged in January 2021.
+This variant was first identified in travelers from Brazil, who were tested during routine screening at an airport in Japan.
 This variant contains a set of additional mutations that may affect its ability to be recognized by antibodies.

 COVID-19 Variants of Concern -Guidelines, Policies and Standards